John Samson (filmmaker)

 John Samson (1946–2004) was a Scottish independent filmmaker.

 Samson was born in Ayrshire and grew up in Paisley.
 After leaving school at the age of 16 he worked as an apprentice in Clydeside; here he became involved with the trade unionist movement.
 He also joined the Anarchist movement, and participated in a number of strikes and demonstrations.
 He left his apprenticeship and enrolled in the Glasgow School of Art in 1963; later, after learning photography and the guitar, he began making documentary films.
 His first film, Charlie, gained him a scholarship to the National Film School.

 Samson was not a prolific artist, producing only five films over an eight-year career.
-He won a BAFTA in 1984 for The Skin Horse, and produced a documentary on the darts player Eric Bristow entitled Arrows.
+He won a BAFTA and a Peabody in 1984 for The Skin Horse, and produced a documentary on the darts player Eric Bristow entitled Arrows.
 His other films were Britannia, a study of train enthusiasts, Dressing for Pleasure, which examines fetishism, and Tattoo a film about tattoo artistry.
 Samson's films did not generally use narration.